notjj1234/speaking_godot_game/README.md

 - ☁️ **Google Sheets Integration**: Spoken words are logged for tracking.
 I use Google Sheets because its free and accessible everywhere on the internet.
 Sue me for being broke lol.

 **Supported OS:**
-- Windows OS
+- Windows
-- Android OS
+- Android

 **Unsupported OS:**
-- iOS/Mac OS
+- iOS/Mac OS (Thank you Apple for making everything expensive)
 - Web Based (Trying to work on this.
 Primary focus)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>